Mental healthcare

 Expats also have access to a thorough range of private clinics that specialize in adolescent and family therapy, such as:

-Are there specialist services for specific groups or expats?
+Specialist services for specific groups and expats

 You have access to a range of healthcare services in Singapore, either as an expat or as part of a specific group.
 These include self-help networks and fee-for-service therapy.